 - If the level is below a specific threshold, the test is considered negative; if it is above that threshold, it is deemed positive.
 The Department of Defense can test for MMJ, amphetamines, cocaine, LSD, barbiturates, PCP, and opiates, although it doesn't always do so.
 All samples are examined for amphetamines, MMJ, and cocaine and steroid testing if a drill sergeant requests it.

 - If a positive drug test is discovered, you will face the consequences.
 This means you'll be subjected to a court-martial, discharge from the military, and the possibility of criminal prosecution.

 The military has a large drug testing program.
 Every active-duty military guard must be tested at least once a year.
 In addition, drug testing is mandatory every two years for members of the National Guard and Reserve troops.
 As a result, the military conducts approximately 600,000 drug tests each month.

 If a military guard tests positive for drugs, the data can be used against them in various ways, depending on the test's aim.
 The majority of the tests are part of a random testing process.
 Positive results can be used against employees in court-martial cases and cases of involuntary discharge.

 In reality, the only time favorable results can't be used in court marshall proceedings is if the commander orders it.
 Those findings, however, can still be used for involuntary discharges.
 Military personnel does not have the right to refuse to take a test in most cases.

 Drug tests are capable of detecting a wide range of substances.
 In each sample, however, not all of them are tested.
-For example, marijuana, amphetamines, and cocaine are all tested for in every sample.
-Other drugs, such as LSD, heroin, barbiturates, meth, and PCP, are tested at random in the samples by the labs.
+For example, MMJ, amphetamines, and cocaine are all tested for in every sample.
+Other drugs, such as LSD, 6-MAM, barbiturates, meth, and PCP, are tested at random in the samples by the labs.
 Seniors also have the authority to request that certain urine samples be tested for steroids.

 Most common drug testing kits used by the National Guard